Sean McDermott

-Sean Michael McDermott (born March 21, 1974) is an American professional football coach who is the head coach for the Buffalo Bills of the National Football League (NFL).
+Sean Michael McDermott (born March 21, 1974) is an American professional football coach who served as the head coach for the Buffalo Bills of the National Football League from 2017 to 2025.
 He began his NFL coaching career as an assistant for the Philadelphia Eagles in 2001, serving as defensive coordinator from 2009 to 2010, and was later the defensive coordinator of the Carolina Panthers from 2011 to 2016.
 Following his six seasons with the Panthers, which included an appearance in Super Bowl 50, McDermott was hired as the Bills' head coach in 2017.

-McDermott's head coaching tenure in Buffalo has seen improved fortunes for the franchise, which had been mostly unsuccessful during the 2000s and 2010s.
+McDermott's nine seasons with Buffalo saw improved fortunes for the franchise, which had been mostly unsuccessful during the 2000s and 2010s.
 In his first season, he led the Bills to their first playoff appearance since 1999, ending the longest active postseason drought in the four major North American sports.
 Three years later, McDermott helped the Bills clinch their division and win a playoff game for the first time since 1995 en route to their first AFC Championship Game appearance since 1993.
-He has led Buffalo to seven playoff appearances, five consecutive division titles, and two AFC Championship Game appearances.
+He led Buffalo to eight playoff appearances (including seven consecutive), five consecutive division titles, and two AFC Championship Game appearances.
+McDermott was less successful in the postseason and was unable to reach the Super Bowl, leading to his firing after the 2025 season.

-Early years
+Early life

 Born in Omaha, Nebraska, McDermott grew up in the Philadelphia suburbs.
 His family lived in West Chester and Paoli before settling in Lansdale when McDermott was in the second grade.
 McDermott first attended North Penn High School before transferring to La Salle College High School, where he was named All-Southeastern Pennsylvania at defensive back in 1992 and graduated in 1993.
 McDermott was also a national prep champion wrestler in 1992 and 1993.

 McDermott received a bachelor's degree in finance while at the College of William and Mary, where he was an all-conference safety (1997).
 McDermott was teammates with future Pittsburgh Steelers head coach Mike Tomlin, who was a wide receiver and faced McDermott frequently.
 He also received Academic all-conference honors in 1996 and 1997 and NSCA Strength and Conditioning All-America accolades.